yukarpenko/run-vhlle-smash/README.md

 - `formationTime` - formation time [fm], if non-zero, the code run much longer
 - `xi_fa`, `xi_q`, `xi_h` - scales the friction force between fireball and projectile/target, projectile and target in quark phase, and projectile and target in hadron phase, respectively

+Recommended size of the hydrodynamic grid is 121x121x161, however, for development or running on laptop you may use 61x61x81 (and `dtau=0.1`).
+With this setting the code runs much faster and uses less memory.

 ### Hadron sampler
 - `number_of_events` - number of events generated from the particlization hypersurface
 - `shear` - sets whether freezeout hypersurface contains pi coefficients (so set `1` even if you set zero shear viscosity in hydro, because it write the coefficients to the freezeout file anyway, they are just zeros)